federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 ### Part 4: NFC on the Web: WebNFC APIs

-Since the STM32 B-L475E-IOT01A NFC module works only in the NFC reader/writer mode, it's not possibile to read the signal from an NFC TAG on an object, we have to find a way to let the user write the requested hologram to the board.
+Since the STM32 B-L475E-IOT01A NFC module works only in the NFC reader/writer mode, it's not possible to read the signal from an NFC TAG on an object, we have to find a way to let the user write the requested hologram to the board.
 Both [Google](https://developer.android.com/guide/topics/connectivity/nfc) and [Apple](https://developer.apple.com/documentation/corenfc) provides NFC API to use the NFC module present in many modern smartphones, but we preferred to use the [Web NFC](https://w3c.github.io/web-nfc/) API since they allow to interact with the NFC inside the browser, without users having to download an app.
-These APIs are currently in draft and are supported only in Chrome/Chromium 81+, enabling the `#experimental-web-platform-features` flag in `chrome://flags`, but they allow to quickly develop website capable of read/write NFC tags.
+These APIs are currently in draft and are supported only in Chrome/Chromium 81+, enabling the `#experimental-web-platform-features` flag in `chrome://flags`, but they allow to quickly develop website capable of reading/writing NFC tags.
-On a website serving in HTTPS (HTTP will not work) we will create a function triggered by an HTML5 `<button>` that instantiate an `NDEFWriter` object and start the writing process.
-Writing a text string to an NFC tag is straightforward, in our case the text string will be the name of the selected statue.
+On a website serving in HTTPS (HTTP will not work) we will create a function triggered by an HTML5 `<button>` that instantiates an `NDEFWriter` object and start the writing process.
+Writing a text string to an NFC tag is straightforward, in our case, the text string will be the name of the selected statue.

 ```
 async function write(event) {